open-gpdb/gpdb/gpcontrib/gp_stats_collector/metric.md

 | **SegmentKey**               |        |         |          |        |         |            |         |         |                                                     |
 | `dbid`                       | int32  | All     | ABS      | -      | Node    |     +      |    +    | id      | Database ID                                         |
 | `segment_index`              | int32  | All     | ABS      | -      | Node    |     +      |    +    | id      | Segment index (-1=coordinator)                      |

+**\*\* `cross_slice_wait_ms`** is how long a cross-slice ShareInputScan consumer blocked waiting for its producer slice to publish the shared tuplestore.
+Read as max across segments against the average: a wide gap means the producer finished unevenly, not that the consumer is slow.
+It also rises when the producer slice is starved of CPU or interconnect, and it is the only trace left by a query killed on `statement_timeout` while blocked there.

+Two things set it apart from the rest of the table.
+It is reported in milliseconds rather than seconds -- the unit is part of the field name, so the wire contract stays unambiguous.
+And it is the one `MetricInstrumentation` field filled without instrumentation enabled: the executor measures the wait either way.
+A zero wait is not reported.

 ---